section-engineering-education/engineering-education/content/articles/controlling-android-phone-using-scrcpy/index.md

 <!--more-->
 ### Prerequisites
 To follow along, you need:
-1. USB cable.
+1. A USB cable.
-2. Android phone.
+2. An Android phone.
 4. A computer that runs Windows, Linux, or macOS.

-### Enabling USB Debugging
+### Enabling USB debugging
 We need to complete a few tasks before using Scrcpy.
 The first step is to activate USB debugging on your phone.

 Navigate to your phone settings and press the `build number` several times until a message that says `Congratulations, you've now a developer` appears.